Hugne/kdev/README.md

 TODO
 --------
 - Hostname assignment using DHCP
-- ld.linux.. is not copied to /lib in rootfs on some machines
 - kernel should be installed in /boot in rootfs, tftp boot directory should have a vmlinuz symlink instead
 - create rootfs/boot at appropriate time
 - node define testcase should be skipped if the vm is in state running